MartianManBaby/dell_fan_control/README.md

 - Ensure ipmitool is installed and properly configured.
 - Confirm IPMI settings (IP, username, password).
 - Check log files for any error messages related to IPMI commands or temperature parsing.
+- Check permissions for the fancontrol user and verify it can access the script, impitool, config, and password file